Lebanon Crisis Appeal

 Across the city of Beirut, neighbourhoods were reduced to rubble by the blast, along with hospitals and crucial stores containing around 85% of the country’s grain and medical supplies.

-Six months on from the blast, we continue to work with local partners to provide essential support to those most severely affected.
+One year on from the blast, we continue to work with local partners to provide essential support to those most severely affected.

 Fadi Halisso is co-director of Christian Aid partner Basmeh & Zeitooneh, founded in 2012 to serve Syrian refugees in Lebanon, which now finds itself helping Lebanese citizens as well as Syrian refugees.
 He explains: